bhillebrecht/CertifiedML_PDE_AdvancedGeometries_AdvancedBoundaryTreatment/README.md

 and the evaluation via
 >python base_framework/certified_pinn.py -t user -u base_framework/heat_equation_soft_bcs/heat_equation.py run -i base_framework/heat_equation_soft_bcs/input_data/test_data/\<filename\> -ae domain -eps 0.1

-The data is then summarized using
+The data is then summarized and plotted using
 > python base_framework/heat_equation_soft_bcs/output_data/run_tanh_values/join_error_json.py

+The script generates two files in the folder where the script is located
+1) all_errors_plotted_0_05.pdf : contains the plot of the error contributions, the total error and the reference error
+2) run_tanh_test_data_t_error_over_time.csv : contains all error contributions, total errors and reference errors in one csv file, the data stored in this file is the basis for the plot in all_errors_plotted_0_05.pdf.

 The different parametrizations of the training weighting of the boundary error and its temporal derivative can be found in different folders listed in the following table.